• Accreditation Leadership Academy (ALA)

 ONLINE PLATFORM

-The ALA will employ a social learning platform or Learning Management System to create a community of inquiry for collaboration in purposeful discourse and serve as the hub of activity between in-person meetings.
+The ALA will employ a Learning Management System to serve as the hub of activity between in-person meetings.
 It will:

-• Support collaboration (ability to share documents, folders, videos, artifacts)
+• Support collaboration (ability to share documents, folders, videos, and resources).

 Personnel

 ALA staff consists of WSCUC staff, ALA Scholars, and ALA Mentor Faculty.
-Senior Scholars are experienced and nationally recognized higher education professionals who will give a keynote presentation and help guide the cohort’s creation of the ALA Framework.
-Mentor Faculty (five Mentor Faculty will each mentor five participants) are drawn from the community of WSUCUC Fellows and ALA and CoP alumni and will mentor individual ALI participants and facilitate the work of smaller groups, determined by project subjects, in developing the cohort’s ALA Framework interpretation.
+Senior Scholars are typically experienced and nationally recognized higher education professionals who give keynote presentations or facilitate workshops at in-person meetings.
+Mentor Faculty are drawn from the community of WSCUC Fellows and ALA and Community of Practice alumni, and will mentor ALA participants on their individual projects.

 Process and Assignments